Extracting Daily Dosage from Medication Instructions in EHRs: An Automated Approach and Lessons Learned: Materials and Methods

 \textbf{\textit{System Description}}

-To calculate the daily dosage value, we undergo a two step process to (1) extract necessary entities and their spans from the Sig and (2) normalize extracted entities and combine the normalized values to calculate the daily dosage value.
+We define the daily dosage calculation task as follows: given a Sig and accompanying medication strength, calculate the minimum and maximum prescribed daily dosage for the medication.
+To accomplish this, we undergo a two step process to (1) extract entities of interest and their spans from the Sig and (2) normalize extracted entities and combine the normalized values to calculate the daily dosage value.
 We achieve the first step using an entity extractor and the second step by a normalization and dosage calculation module.
 Both are explained in the following sections.
-An overview of the system is presented in Figure \ref{fig:systemdescription}.
+An overview of the system is presented in Figure \ref{fig:systemoverview}.

 \textit{Entity Extraction Module}